dwyl/technology-stack/README.md

 we **forget fast**
 unless we **capture** it **immediately**_!)

-2. **_Share_** our knowledge with other people so we can
+2. **_Share_** our knowledge with other people so we can:

 - Help to train (_potential_) new team members as quickly/effectively as possible.
 - **_Collectively iterate_** on our knowledge
 and "_level-up_" as a _team_!
 - "Onboard" the client team (_who may want/need_) to
 support/maintain the codebase/project
 if/when we _seamlessly_ "hand over".
 - Inform the wider community
 of both technical _and_ non-technical people ("stake holders") who are _generally_ interested in _understanding_ the project.
 - Enlighten other teams/organizations/agencies/etc. we aren't in _direct_ contact with that there is a "_more fun_" way of building software!

-3. Make _everyone's_ life easier/better
+1. Make _everyone's_ life easier/better
 by having a "launch pad" for
 [_rapid_ learning](https://youtu.be/hOZnP4dZYK0 "Matrix Easter Egg ;-)")!